Ear Wax Removal

 Some people suffer from impacted earwax if they produce more wax than normal or when earbuds or hearing aids block the flow.
 Impacted earwax can be painful and affect hearing.
 Symptoms of impacted earwax include:

 - Odor in the ear

 You may only experience one or two of these symptoms in one or both ears.

 Earwax removal is a very common procedure at CornerStone Ear, Nose & Throat.
 Depending on the patient’s condition, we use a special instrument called a curet, vacuum suction, or warm water to clean out the ear.
 The symptoms of impacted earwax usually stop once the earwax is cleared out.
 For some patients, regular cleaning and ear drops may be necessary to prevent excess earwax from causing problems.

-Never use cotton swabs or hard oblects like keys or hairpins to try and clear eareax out of your ear canal.
+Never use cotton swabs or hard objects like keys or hairpins to clear earwax out of your ear canal.
 You could cause serious damage, including permanent hearing loss.